calvintirrell/ecommerce_data/README.md

 [This project idea is from this Kaggle competition.](https://www.kaggle.com/carrie1/ecommerce-data)

 To view the actual Jupyter Lab that I have been working in - go to the 'notebooks' folder and select the file: 'ecomm_project.ipynb'.
+If you see an error while trying to see the contents of the Jupyter Notebook, click the 'Raw' button, let it load and then click the 'back arrow' in your browser to go back to the Jupyter Notebook and it should be loaded and viewable.
+There is an issue with Github displaying these Notebooks.

 This notebook is NOT a project with a final conclusion or summary.
 This notebook IS an exploration of the e-commerce data along with things I've found to be useful and interesting (or not).